ioncodes/idacode/README.md

 ## Usage

 ### IDA
-Hit `Start IDACode` in the plugin menu.
+Hit `IDACode` in the plugin menu.
 You should be greeted with the following text:

 ```
 IDACode listening on 127.0.0.1:7065